 Yes, it is.

-Unlike other spices, saffron has its characteristic smell, flavor, and color.
-You cannot duplicate or find any other replacements that have the exact flavor as saffron.
+Unlike other spices, saffron’s characteristic flavor is so unique, as well as its smell and color, that you can hardly duplicate or find any other replacements that have the exact flavor as saffron.
 But if you look for similar substitutes.
 I absolutely can help you out!